kitos/kitos.github.io/src/_content/blog/build-related-reads-for-your-gatsby-blog_en.md

   - plugin
   - blog
   - JAMStack
-preface: I this article I will tell how to build "Related Reads" section for a Gatsby blog, like the one you can find in the bottom of this page.
+preface: In this article I will tell how to build "Related Reads" section for a Gatsby blog, like the one you can find in the bottom of this page.
 ---
-I this article I will tell how to build "Related Reads" section for a [gatsby](https://www.gatsbyjs.org/) blog, like the one you can find in the bottom of this page.
+In this article I will tell how to build "Related Reads" section for a [gatsby](https://www.gatsbyjs.org/) blog, like the one you can find in the bottom of this page.

 As a prerequisite I expect, that you are already familiar with gatsby or even have an app with some source `[-plugin]`where you pull your articles from.